About EuroCham Myanmar

 EuroCham Myanmar, funded by the European Union, was formally launched in Yangon in December 2014.
 The creation of a European Chamber of Commerce in Myanmar reinforces the mutually beneficial relationship between the EU and the Republic of the Union of Myanmar.
 The European Union was in fact one of the first actors to respond to the country’s political opening, suspending in April 2012 its restrictive measures except for the arms embargo.
 This was followed by the full lifting of sanctions in April 2013.
 In July 2013, Myanmar was reinstated as a beneficiary of the “Everything But Arms” initiative under the Generalised Scheme of Preferences (GSP).
 This allows companies to enjoy duty-free and quota-free access to the European single market with over 500 million consumers.

 As Myanmar seeks to reenter the world community, there is no better time and opportunity for the European business community – in particular SMEs – to invest in one of the fastest growing economies in the world.
 With a steadly growing network of partner organisations in Myanmar and the ASEAN region, EuroCham seeks to offer on the ground assistance to European businesses interested in commercial endeavors in Myanmar – be it in the form of advocacy, services, studies, or other related activities.
-Currently, EuroCham Myanmar is being funded by the European Union through a five-year grant which ended in September 2019 and was extended for 1 more year, after which EuroCham Myanmar is intended to become self-sustainable.
+In October 2020, EuroCham Myanmar has become a self-sustainable organization after the five-year grant by European Union which ended in September 2019 and extended for one more year.

 EuroCham’s mission and objectives